gold-alex/Blockchain-Board/README.md

 Meet Blockchain Board!

-Blockchain board is an unofficial collaboration between [@wockchain](https://www.twitter.com/wockchain) x [@303boards](https://www.instagram.com/303boards/).

-The board used for this project is called "The American Dream".
+The board used for this project is called "The American Dream" (by 303 Boardshop).
 I thought this was perfect deck choice for a piece combining two incredibly liberating things (crypto and skateboarding).

 The program itself is quite simple.
 Utilizing a Raspberry Pi 4 and a MAX7219 4x4 LED screen, the program polls the CoinGecko API in Node.js to display live crypto pricing on the screen.